8. Containers: Systemd Quadlets

 4. Intra-Coven Dependencies (The Chain of Command)

-To address this, the Magus can specify standard Systemd ordering and dependency directives directly within a Soulstone's definition in the Codex (12).
+The Magus can specify standard Systemd ordering and dependency directives directly within a Soulstone's definition.

 6. Networking and Port Arbitration